 Serve and Enjoy

-Sugar changes the properties and the flavor of tea, therefore, if you can, try to learn to enjoy tea naturally.
+Sugar changes the properties and the flavor of tea, therefore, if you can, try to learn to enjoy your tea without any sweeteners.

 Is there just one method?